JonathanBechtel/KerasBeats/README.md

 ### Basic Usage

 The N-Beats model architecture assumes that you take a univariate time series and create training data that contains previous values for an observation at a particular point in time.
-For example, let's assume you have the followin very simple univariate time series:
+For example, let's assume you have the following univariate time series:

 ```
 # sample time series values